 Thank you for your interest in working with ChildObesity180.
 We are happy to hear from talented individuals who want to advance their careers and make a difference in supporting the health and well being of all children.

 You can find more information below about open positions, including full- and part-time positions and internships.

-The USDA/Tufts Telehealth Intervention Strategies for WIC (THIS-WIC) project is a cooperative agreement with the United States Department of Agriculture.
-THIS-WIC’s goal is to develop telehealth solutions to improve the delivery of nutrition education and breastfeeding support to pregnant women and caregivers of young children participating in WIC, particularly for those clients who face barriers accessing WIC services, like those in rural areas.
+The United States Department of Agriculture (USDA) awarded Tufts University a five-year cooperative agreement to test and evaluate the use of telehealth innovations in the WIC program.
+The project is entitled the USDA/Tufts Telehealth Intervention Strategies for WIC (THIS-WIC).
+THIS-WIC’s goal is to develop telehealth solutions to improve the delivery of nutrition education and breastfeeding support to pregnant women and caregivers of young children participating in WIC, particularly for those clients who have a hard time getting to WIC clinics, like those in rural areas.

 THIS-WIC’s primary goals are to:

 - Provide technical support to WIC State Agencies during the awards process and throughout implementation of the interventions.

 - Comprehensively evaluate the impact of the awards.